 Skipping Rope Length For Height

-The jump rope length are comparative to your height is significant.
+The jump rope length is comparative to your height is significant.
 The right length for an individual jump rope depends on the jumper’s height.
 For most of you, determining the proper size or length of your jump rope is quite simple.
 The following jump rope length chart will apply to probably 90% of you.

 There is a correct length for every jumper’s jump rope, but as long as you use this chart to guide your selection process, it should be simple enough.
 The height of the individual determines how much Rope they need to perform jumps that are high and easy.